 Rick Clunn Speaks Out

-We asked him that very question in this HD video.
-Click below to hear his answer!
+We asked Rick Clunn about his boat choice.
+Click below to hear his surprising answer!

 Glenn: Tell me a little bit about your tin boat that your using in the Classic.